Alfresco/alfresco-ng2-components/.devcontainer/README.md

 If you rotate keys, rebuild so the mounted pubring reflects host changes.
 If you use the fallback export/import path, run the export helper again before rebuild.

-Expected behavior after rebuild:

-- Signing keeps working when host forwarding/import and `.git/signing.pub` are in sync.
-- If signing breaks after rebuild (especially after key rotation), regenerate `.git/signing.pub` with the helper and rebuild again.

 After **Rebuild Container** (or next container start), verify in the container: